Azure/Azure-Sentinel/Solutions/Forescout Host Property Monitor/Playbooks/ReadMe.md

   -	disposition: Represents the actual action in 2-digit format.
 For example, 00 for Recheck Host, 10 for HTTP Notification.
   -	endpoint_ip: Indicates the IP address of the endpoint, which can be an IPv4 or IPv6 address.
   -	em_ip: Indicates the IP address of the Enterprise Manager to which the endpoint belongs.
-  -	info: Indicates addistional information
+  -	info: Indicates additional information
 The em_ip and info are optional.

 Note that the eyeExtend for Microsoft Sentinel module polls the incidents information periodically and examines the Description field of each incident.
 Based on the information set in the Description field, the Continuum Platform applies the requested action set by Microsoft Sentinel to the endpoints.